“The stock market rewards you if you know what you are doing. But if you don’t know what you are doing, it will show no mercy to make you poor”

 These wise words probably from Warren Buffett emphasize the importance of knowing why you own a particular share.
 Because often it is not the investment that is risky but the investor or the lack of knowledge about any field.

-That is why today I will review after nearly one year why do I still own Indigo.
+That is why today I will review again, after nearly one and a half year, why do I still own Indigo.
 I have been holding this stock since October 2016.
-I currently have 178 shares as you can see in the screenshot.
-One year back I wrote a blog post on this same topic.
+I currently have 213 shares as you can see in the screenshot.
+I have listed my reasons to own this company previously too.
+You can check it here.
 As I have gained more knowledge about the company and the sector it seems sensible to review it again.

 - 65% of Indian Population is under 30.
 So, a lot of people will fly in the next 20-30 years.